AmrSayed0/AmrSayed0/README.md

 ### SOME GOALS:

-- Designing efficient, flexible, reusable and maintainable systems.
+- Designing efficient, scalable and maintainable systems.
 - To be an experienced developer in web applications.
 - To be a great Technical Leader some day.